ElDucche/ElDucche/README.md

 ## This is my Roadmap : 🛣️

-### 2022

-* 👨‍💻 Javascript and Typescript basics and advanced
-* 🍃 TailwindCSS confirmed
-* ⚛️ React framework basics
-* ⚛️ Deep into React with Next.js and Gatsby.js
-* 📖 Deploy my portfolio and article from what I've learned
-* Following React formation with intership
-* 🚨 Currently looking for internship as React Developer 🚨

 ### 2023

 * ⚛️  Being a confirmed React Dev
-* 🌿 Learn and get the basics of the M.E.R.N stack
+* 🌿 Learn and confirm the basics of the T.R.O.N (Typescript, React, Postgrees, NextJS) stack
-* 👨‍💻 Learn Node.js / MongoDB / SQL / Express.js
+* 👨‍💻 Learn Docker / MongoDB / Postgrees
 * 📄 Learn Smart contract Developement with Solidity and HardHat. 👷

 ### 2024

-So much things to do...
+In progress...

 ## Skills :